WCheyenneLu/WCheyenneLu/data-science/hummingbird/README.md

 Real-time classical music recognition from hummed input

 ## Tech Stack
-Python, numpy, librosa, React.js, Fast API,
+Python, numpy, librosa, React.js, Fast API

 ## What It Does
 - Converts humming into peak frequency sequences by detecting dominant spectral peaks